zeeguu-ecosystem/Zeeguu-Reader/doc/manual/design/architecture.md

 The Flask server defines two endpoints accessible if the session key is stored in a cookie.
 If this session is not found, the server redirects the user to the Zeeguu login page.

-The root endpoint simply delivers the articles.html page on a valid GET request.
+The root endpoint delivers the articles.html page on a valid GET request.
 This page defines all styles and structure of the articles listing and the subscription menu, while all the functionality is implemented by the package which it invokes.
 The subscription package makes use of the Cache class in order to store article listings locally, but Caching is not specific to this package.

 The **/article** endpoint takes as its arguments the article that the user decides to read, processes the article, and then delivers it included with the article.html page on a valid GET request.
 This page defines all styles and structure of the article listing, while all the functionality (like tap-and-translate) is implemented by the package which it invokes.